thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 .<br>
 When it should rather have been—"btw, Who dines for <i>exactly</i> two months?"

-If the joke made no sense, then know this one last thing—Sure, It's me.
+If the joke made no sense, then know this one last thing—<br>Sure, It's me.
 But, it's you, too, <i>at fault.</i>